 If you’ve still got some energy, it’s well worth the time to take your bike behind the square and explore some of Seaside’s picturesque neighborhoods.
 The Shops of Ruskin, the Seaside Chapel, and the pastel-colored homes on tree-lined streets are all iconic images of Seaside that many visitors love to experience and photograph.

 MILE 10 - Once you’ve gone through Seaside, you quickly come to Seagrove and the intersection of 30A and County Road 395.
-There’s another bike trail that leads to the north towards Point Washington State Forest, but if you stay on the Timpoochee Trail, you’ll soon find the Seagrove Village Market Café, a long-time favorite of locals and visitors, famous for its grouper sandwiches.
+There’s another bike trail that leads to the north towards Point Washington State Forest, but if you stay on the Timpoochee Trail, you’ll soon find Old Florida Fish House, a long-time favorite of locals and visitors, famous for its sandwiches and fresh seafood.
 The trail then crosses back to the Gulf side.

 MILE 11 – Several chances for rest breaks will greet you after you pass the mile marker in Seagrove.
 There’s a small shopping center with a few restaurants and shops at the 11.4 mile mark, followed quickly by a gas station and convenience mart, then by Angelina’s, a local favorite for Italian food in South Walton.